ssaleh2/Early_2019nCoV_Twitter_Analysis/README.md

 # Goal
 We plan to utlize automated bots to tailor individualized public health messages in real-time based on user emotion and interest.

+# Who We Are
+We are a team of physicians (internal medicine, pediatrics, infectious diseases) at UT Southwestern Medical Center in Dallas, TX with a background in clinical informatics.

+# Contact Information
+Please email us at sameh.n.saleh@gmail.com and richard.medford@gmail.com if you are interested in getting involved or would like to discuss more.

 # Projects

 ### An Early Twitter Analysis of the COVID-19 Outbreak